input-output-hk/mithril/examples/client-mithril-stake-distribution/README.md

 This example shows how to implement a Mithril client and use the features related to the `Mithril stake distribution` type.

-In this example, the client interacts by default with a real aggregator on the network `testing-preview` to:
+In this example, the client interacts by default with a real aggregator on the network `release-preprod` to:

 - list the available Mithril stake distributions
 - get a single Mithril stake distribution